bloatoo/quasarwm/README.md

-# The Quasar Window Manager
+# The Blink Window Manager
 A window manager for X11 written in Rust